-Having blown up the entire digital industry, today NFTs help artists and collectors find one another in the web of zeros and ones, let alone get extremely rich sometimes.
+Having blown up the entire digital industry, today NFTs help artists and collectors find one another on the web of zeros and ones, let alone get extremely rich sometimes.
 Sounds promising?
-Keep reading and don’t let your jaw drop down completely!
+Keep reading and don’t let your jaw drop completely!

-This whole NFT craze started once a digital artist who goes by the pseudonym Beeple sold his masterpiece for astonishing $69m!
+This whole NFT craze started once a digital artist who goes by the pseudonym Beeple sold his masterpiece for an astonishing $69m!
 What’s so special about it, after all?
-Well, it’s not his artwork itself that was sold on the auction but the NFT of it.
+Well, it’s not his artwork itself that was sold at the auction but the NFT of it.

-What makes this entire blockchain thing stand out is that digital marketplaces sell not only the JPEG version of your artwork but the certificate of ownership stored on a blockchain like Ethereum or Polygon.
+What makes this entire blockchain thing stand out is that digital marketplaces sell not only the JPEG version of your artwork but also the certificate of ownership stored on a blockchain, like Ethereum or Polygon.
 Still confusing?
-Hold on, we’ll get to the technical side a bit later.
+Hold on, we’ll get to the technical side of NFTs a bit later.

 What Is NFT Art, and How To Understand It Technically?